samia-rlmg/SFX-Library/README.md

 ## Troubleshooting
 ### The "Originator" field is empty
 Open metadata.txt.
 The last SFX you processed should be the last lines in the file.
+(If they're not, rerun the script.)
 Check if these lines have an "Originator" field. **If NO**: You can delete these lines (always good to back up the file first) and re-run the process, taking care to follow the steps above. **If YES**: Scan the entries to see if there are any lines that look weird.
 Each line should have three entries separated by a tab.
 Missing or extra tabs or lines may cause errors.

 ### Soundly gives an error saying there is a problem with the format of the metadata file.
 Each line in the metadata file should have three entries separated by a tab.
 If there is a missing or extra tab somewhere, or a missing or extra entry, the metadata file will be read incorrectly.
 You can either fix this manually or delete the problematic lines and rerun the whole process outlined above.